-Dr. Reed is a Licensed Psychologist and co-founder and owner of Reed Behavioral Health.
+Dr. Reed is a Licensed Psychologist and co-founder of Reed Behavioral Health.
 He is an experienced addiction professional with a primary focus in substance use disorders, co-occurring disorders and eating disorders.
-He has past experience in behavioral healthcare leadership roles including serving as Chief Executive Officer at Kodiak Recovery, National Director of the Eating Disorder-Substance Abuse program at The Emily Program, and Clinical Lead at Melrose Center co-occurring program.
-Dr. Reed is an Adjunct Professor in addiction studies at the University of St Thomas and helped create the Co-occurring Disorder Training Program.
+He has worked in a variety of behavioral healthcare organizations providing clinical leadership and program development in the area of co-occurring disorders.

 Andrea Hendel, MA, LMFT